Abhijay-Nagal/JeevSetu/README.md

-# JeevSetu — Bridging People & Wildlife
+# JeevSetu: Bridging People & Wildlife

 A digital hub built for **BNHS (Bombay Natural History Society)** as part of Code for Good 2026 (Bengaluru) — Challenge 1: *Engagement and